 This project can be approached individually or in pairs.
-If you choose to work in pairs, obviously the expectations are obviously higher, in terms of word length (2500 vs. 4500 words) and the level of research.
+If you choose to work in pairs, obviously the expectations are higher, in terms of length and the level of research (4000 word max. + 12-15 sources).
 Grades will be given evenly to group partners, so it is your responsibility to ensure that it is a shared and even endeavour.